 Skip to main content

-Sole cyclist biking on open road.
+Sole cyclist on an open road

 After getting a great bike and tackling regular rides during the week and maybe a longer weekend ride, many cyclists start entertaining thoughts of riding a full century.
 All of those shorter rides become so enjoyable and build the cyclist’s confidence until they are ready to push their physical limits — and there’s no better step than a century.

-Century rides are when cyclists complete 100 miles during one ride.
-The rides can be organized and ridden on your own, with a group, or as a competitive event.
+Century bike rides are when cyclists complete 100 miles during one ride.
+Century rides can be organized, and you can ride them on your own, with a group, or as a competitive event.
 Supported rides with volunteers who provide refreshments at regular intervals are another smart way to take on the long-distance challenge.

 Of course, working up to a 100-mile ride takes some training and planning.
-By properly preparing for the endurance ride, cyclists can accomplish their goal and still feel great when they’re done for the day.
+By properly preparing for the endurance ride, cyclists can accomplish their goals and still feel great when they’re done for the day.
 Following a few tips and starting the training process early enough will make the ride a breeze.
 You might even start thinking about a double century or riding 200 miles over two days.

-Two men cycling on a dirt road.
+Two men cycling on a dirt road

-Pixabay
+FabricioMacedoPhotos / Pixabay

 To get there, you can start out by adding 30 minutes to your long weekend rides.
 If you feel good and want to go longer, then go for it.
 It’s also okay to slow the pace if it means you can stay in the saddle for a longer period of time.
 Once you can comfortably ride for several hours at a time, then it is time to shift the focus to distance.

-Peloton of men cycling on the road.
+Peloton of men cycling on the road

 Image used with permission by copyright holder